1/1st Pembroke Yeomanry: Tell 'Asur

 By March the EEF was ready to advance into the Jordan Valley and 74th (Y) Division was brought up.
 231st Brigade returned to the line first, under 53rd (W) Division, with 24th Welsh and 24th (Denbighshire Hussars) Bn RWF taking over the line on 27 February.
 The Turkish lines were lightly held, so on 1/2 March the RWF advanced the line to the high ground without opposition, and the next night B and D Companies of 24th Welsh pushed forward to Ain Yebrud and captured a machine gun position.
 The two battalions made another small advance on 6/7 March, 24th Welsh taking 'Raspberry Hill' but the only casualties came from climbing the steep hills.
 The Turks counterattacked Raspberry Hill but were driven off.

 74th (Y) Divisional HQ now took over the front for the planned attack.
 On the night of 8/9 March XX Corps moved against the high ground of Tell 'Asur dominating the valley.
 74th (Y) Division advanced astride the Nablus road, with 231st Bde on the right directed at Mezrah esh Sherqiye, just east of the road and 1.5 mi NNW of Tell 'Asur.
 After an approach in the dark the brigade rushed the Turkish positions at Selwad at 04.00 without any preliminary artillery fire, 10th KSLI leading, supported by 25th RWF.
 The brigade swept through the positions; when 25th RWF came under flanking fire from two hills, two companies of 24th Welsh dealt with them.
 The brigade was now faced with a steep machine-gun swept descent to the Wadi en Nimr, and was so far ahead that it was out of touch with its flanking brigades.
 It resumed the advance after dark, 24th Welsh and 10th KSLI forming up in the bottom of the wadi at 20.30 before beginning the long climb up the wall of the Lisane Ridge.
-Despute congestion at the one climbable route they carried the position at 03.00 on 10 March.
+Despite congestion at the one climbable route they carried the position at 03.00 on 10 March.
 B and D Companies of 24th Welsh then supported 25th RWF on to the objective.
 By now 230th Bde on the left was exhausted, so 74th (Y) Division was ordered to halt on the line it had taken.
 The Battle of Tell 'Asur was 74th (Y) Division's last action in the campaign.